RaphaelItotia/Water_Tanks_Prices_Kenya/README.md

 3. Which brand offers the cheapest tanks for a given size?
 4. What is the distribution of tank sizes?
 5. Is there a significant difference in prices between brands?
+6. What is the average price of water tanks by brand?
-6. What are the most and least expensive brands on average?
+7. What are the most and least expensive brands on average?
-7. Which brand offers the best value for money based on price per liter?
+8. Which brand offers the best value for money based on price per liter?

 ## Data collection